tenko/ECSStdLib/README.md

 > make TestMain.exe

+## Example

-## Example showcasing of library features implementing a top 10 word counter utility.
+This example showcase of many library features by implementing a top 10 word counter utility.

 Test.mod: